google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

 #### For more information

-You can learn how to build the starter app and learn more about push in <a href="lab_integrating_web_push.md">Push Notifications codelab</a>.
+You can learn how to build the starter app and learn more about push in <a href="lab-integrating-web-push">Push Notifications codelab</a>.

 <div id="2"></div>